zoerechav/Coral_Skeleton_Edge/README.md

 `python3 --version`

 Any version of Python3 or above should be compatible for this work.
-If you do not have Python on your machine, install using Homebrew.
+If you do not have Python on your local machine, install using Homebrew.
 If you do not have Homebrew, use the following command in terminal:

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`